rust-lang/rust-forge/src/governance/council.md

 - Moderation
 - Release

-This list is not an optimal set of top-level teams.
-This RFC recommends that the first order of business of the Council be to go through existing governance structures and ensure that all structures have representation either directly or indirectly through one or more top-level teams as well as ensure that all top-level teams sufficiently meet the criteria for being considered a top-level team.
-This will involve modifying the set of top-level teams.

 ### The "launching pad" top-level team
 [launching-pad]: #the-launching-pad-top-level-team

-This RFC establishes the "launching pad" team to *temporarily* accept subteams that otherwise do not have a top-level team to slot underneath of.
+The "launching pad" team *temporarily* accepts subteams that otherwise do not have a top-level team to slot underneath of.
 This ensures that all teams have representation on the Council, while more permanent parent teams are found or established.

 The "launching pad" team is an umbrella team: it has no direct members, only subteam representatives.